 Nomination and Election Procedures

-In the even numbered years, the voting membership of the O&M Division shall elect a Chair-Elect, a Treasurer, a Secretary, District Directors, succeeding Nominating Committee, and in the event of a vacancy in the office of Chair-Elect, a new Chair.
+There will be an election held biennially conjunction with the annual conference The voting membership of the O&M Division shall elect a Chair-Elect, a Secretary, a newsletter editer, two (2) members at large, and in the event of a vacancy in the office of Chair-Elect, a new Chair.
 Each position shall be a two-year term.
 The Chair is succeeded by the Chair-Elect and becomes the Past Chair.
+All elected positions will remain in office until their terms are finished and their replacements are elected.

-Publish a call for nominations no later than 60 days, in even numbered years in a publication that reaches the entire Division membership.
+Publish a call for nominations no later than 60 days prior to the annual TAER conference in a publication that reaches the entire Division membership.

 Nominate at least one individual (preferably two individuals) for each office for the upcoming election and procure letters of acceptance from those individuals.